Generalisation of the Hammersley-Clifford Theorem on Bipartite Graphs: Background and Notation

 \subsection{MRFs}

-By a graph $\G=(\V, \E1)$ we mean a countable locally finite undirected graph without any self loops or multiple edges.
-The adjacency relation is denoted by $\sim$.
+By a graph $\G=(\V, \E1)$ we mean a countable locally finite undirected graph without any self-loops or multiple edges.
+The adjacency relation is denoted by $\sim_\G$.
 Given any set $F\subset \V$ the \emph{boundary of the set $F$} is defined as the set of vertices outside the set $F$ which are adjacent to $F$, that is,

 Sometimes this is also called the external vertex boundary of the set $F$.